TheOnlyCoffeeman/Stack/README.md

 # Open Source Stack for Windows and Android

-An open source copy of the popular game called "Stack", i made in my spare time.
+An open source copy of the popular game called "Stack" in Unity.